kiwikik/aws_protectedb_openshift/Installing_OpenShift_SEA.md

    3. Record `access_key_id` and `secret_access_key`

-   4. Login to `OpenShiftInstaller` Account and verify that the user was created and have correct permissions
+   4. Login to `OpenShiftInstaller` Account and verify that the user was created and has correct permissions

 5. In `OpenShiftInstaller` account create a public DNS zone.
 Note this zone is used for the installer and will not be publicly resolved.
 See post-installation step on how to allow external traffic to your cluster.
 In our example we use: `octank-demo.ca`

 6. Create a small EC2 instance.
 It will be used to install OpenShift.
-In our example we use `t2.xlarge` but smaller instances should work as well.
+Here we used `t2.xlarge` but smaller instances should work as well.
 The operating system type should be AWS Linux or RHEL.
    **_NOTE:_** if you choose RHEL you might need to install management utils in order to be able to connect to the remote console